 The Logistics Associate Apprenticeship was born of the need to address the Skills shortage within the Irish Freight, Logistics, Shipping and Distribution industries.
 As the economy grows, there is an increasing need to fill these skilled and knowledgeable roles.

-Choosing to take on Apprentices can bring benefits to Business in many forms such as fresh enthusiasm with new Employees, entering with new skillsets and fresh perspectives.
+Choosing to take on Apprentices can bring benefits to Business in many forms such as fresh enthusiasm with new Employees, entering with new skill sets and fresh perspectives.
 Apprenticeships can also increase staff levels with the benefit of lower recruitment costs and leading to professionally qualified staff at the end of the programme, with a culture of professional development.

 What is required for an Employer to provide for an Apprenticeship?

-- A 2 year employment contract (salary determined by Employer)
+- A 2-year employment contract (salary determined by Employer)

 - Suitable role within the company and dedicated workspace to carry out the role

 Employers wishing to proceed to provide an Apprenticeship placement should contact the Project Manager Anna Gorecka at to register their interest and complete a short assessment, outlining the requirements of the Programme.
-Our porject manager will then arrange for a SOLAS Authorisation Officer from the Employer’s area to visit the workplace and complete a short Employer Suitability to Train Apprentices Form.
+Our project manager will then arrange for a SOLAS Authorisation Officer from the Employer’s area to visit the workplace and complete a short Employer Suitability to Train Apprentices Form.